HeapSpace/vdb2016/content/speakers/index.md

         short:
           - "At Peak Games, after developing 10+ iOS games natively, we have started to use Unity3D for the new games and develop 5 cross platform games so far.
 Unity3D has some very fundamental changes according to iOS platforms.
 And we have learnt a lot in this process.
 I want to share these experience from an iOS Developer point of view."
         long:
-          - "At Peak Games, after developing 10+ iOS games natively, we have started to use Unity3D for the new games and develop 5 cross platform games so far.
-Unity3D has some very fundamental changes according to iOS platforms.
-And we have learnt a lot in this process.
-I want to share these experience from an iOS Developer point of view.
-So as an iOS game developer I want to point out how to start working with Unity, best practices, tips and tricks to develop apps for iOS/tvOS (and also Android) devices.
+          - "So as an iOS game developer I want to point out how to start working with Unity, best practices, tips and tricks to develop apps for iOS/tvOS (and also Android) devices.
 I am planning to cover these topics including demos/hands-on coding: * Development Process (Coding, Debugging, Testing, Profiling…) * Unit and Integration Testing * Network Management * Memory Management * Multi-Threaded Development * Integration with Native Libraries (StoreKit, CoreLocation…) * Integration with Platforms "
     tags:
       - ios
       - game